Open-closed Deligne-Mumford field theories: geometric foundations: Moduli spaces of regular open stable maps

 \subsection{Local models and universal deformations}

 In this section we discuss universal deformations of nodal curves with boundary.
 The classical model for an interior node of a nodal surface is given by

 with deformation given by

 In the case of boundary nodes, we have several cases to distinguish, depending on the type of boundary node.
-Recall that we have the following types: \begin{itemize} \item (E) a boundary circle coll apses to a point - it is forgotten when passing to the normalisation \item (H1) two boundary components intersect - the nodes appears as two points on a boundary circle of the normalised surface \item (H2) a boundary circle self-intersects and the resulting node is non-separating - the node corresponds to two points on two \emph{distinct} boundary circles of \emph{one} component of the normalisation. \item (H3) a boundary circle self-intersects and the node is separating - it corresponds to two points on two \emph{distinct} boundary circles of two \emph{distinct} components of the normalisation. \end{itemize}
+Recall that we have the following types: \begin{itemize}[leftmargin=20pt] \item (E) a boundary circle collapses to a point - it is forgotten when passing to the normalisation \item (H1) two boundary components intersect - the nodes appears as two points on a boundary circle of the normalised surface \item (H2) a boundary circle self-intersects and the resulting node is non-separating - the node corresponds to two points on two \emph{distinct} boundary circles of \emph{one} component of the normalisation. \item (H3) a boundary circle self-intersects and the node is separating - it corresponds to two points on two \emph{distinct} boundary circles of two \emph{distinct} components of the normalisation. \end{itemize}

-The different sympbol for the first singularity follows from the fact that it is an elliptic singularity, while the other singularities are hyperbolic and are locally indistinguishable.
+The different symbol for the first singularity follows from the fact that it is an elliptic singularity, while the other singularities are hyperbolic and are locally indistinguishable.
 We have the local models

 with boundary given by $\cN_E \cap \bR^2$ and with deformation given by

 mapping to $\bR_{\geq 0}$ by projection onto the first factor.
 Note how the boundary over the fibre $t > 0$ is simply the circle of radius $\sqrt{t}$.
 If $t < 0$, a crosscap appears: